ismaelucky342/U-Tad/README.md

 # U-Tad

-Projects and content carried out during my Double Degree in Computer Science and Computational Mathematics
+Projects and content carried out during my B.S.
+Double Degree in Computer Science and Computational Mathematics at U-Tad

 The repository will be organized by academic year, semester and finally by subject, where I have stored practical materials from the subjects, personal projects and exams.
 # 1st Course: